-- any amount of broadcasting service revenue that is received before 1 July 2020 (as explained at paragraphs 29-32 below).2 - 14.
-To avoid double counting of telecommunications revenue and to ensure comparable treatment between different business models (eg, integrated provider vs wholesaler and retailer model), payments for telecommunications services between QLPs (and in some specific circumstances payments to non-QLPs for telecommunications services purchased from another QLP) are able to be deducted when calculating qualified revenue. - 15.
-Telecommunications services (as defined in section 5 of the Act) for TDL purposes mean only services (rather than goods, equipment and facilities), because goods, equipment and facilities cannot be supplied by means of a PTN or by means that rely primarily on the existence of a PTN. - 16.
-All specified information used to identify qualified revenue must be calculated on an accruals basis. - 17.
-For the purpose of these instructions, 'end-user equipment': - 17.1 means any or all handsets, USB modems, WiFi modems, PABX and other enduser equipment that have the primary function of connecting to telecommunications services; and

-17.2 does not mean:

-- 17.2.1 equipment that is located inside the end-user's premises but which forms part of a QLP's PTN, such as optical network terminals (ONT) installed inside the end-users' premises; and external termination points (ETPs) and internal termination points (ITPs) that are part of a QLP's PTN; or - 17.2.2 television sets, gaming consoles, alarm systems, photocopiers, and other consumer and office equipment that have a primary function other than connecting to telecommunication services.
+- 13.14.
+To avoid double counting of telecommunications revenue and to ensure comparable treatment between different business models (eg, integrated provider vs wholesaler and retailer model), payments for telecommunications services between QLPs (and in some specific circumstances payments to non-QLPs for telecommunications services purchased from another QLP) are able to be deducted when calculating qualified revenue. - 14.15.
+Telecommunications services (as defined in section 5 of the Act) for TDL purposes mean only services (rather than goods, equipment and facilities), because goods, equipment and facilities cannot be supplied by means of a PTN or by means that rely primarily on the existence of a PTN. - 15.16.
+All specified information used to identify qualified revenue must be calculated on an accruals basis. - 16.17.
+For the purpose of these instructions, 'end-user equipment': - 16.117.1 means any or all handsets, USB modems, WiFi modems, PABX and other end-user equipment that have the primary function of connecting to telecommunications services; and - 16.217.2 does not mean: - 16.2.117.2.1 equipment that is located inside the end-user's premises but which forms part of a QLP's PTN, such as optical network terminals (ONT) installed inside the end-users' premises; and external termination points (ETPs) and internal termination points (ITPs) that are part of a QLP's PTN; or - 16.2.2 television sets, gaming consoles, alarm systems, photocopiers, and other consumer and office equipment that have a primary function other than connecting to telecommunication services. - 17.18.
+For the purposes of these instructions, an auditor means, in relation to any information, a person who: - 17.118.1 is qualified for appointment as an auditor under the Companies Act 1993 (or successor legislation), or is an auditor appointed by the Auditor-General; - 17.218.2 has no relationship with, or interest in, the QLP that is likely to involve the person in a conflict of interest; - 17.318.3 has not assisted with the compilation of the information or provided advice or opinions (other than in relation to audit reports or in respect of the interpretation of this determination) on the methodologies or processes used in compiling the information; and

-Section 85A (1)(b) of the Telecommunications (New Regulatory Framework) Amendment Act.
+13 Section 85A (1)(b) of the Telecommunications (New Regulatory Framework) Amendment Act.